nitindotphysics/hello-world/README.md

 # hello-world
 This is my first repository.
-This is to learn making repositories and use the features of github.
+This is to learn making repositories and use features of github.